Foreign Liaison Office

 Additionally, the RBI may require any other documents or information as deemed necessary during the approval process.
 It is advisable to consult with a professional to ensure all necessary documents are in order for registration of LO in India.

-No Profit-Making: Since the LO is not allowed to undertake any commercial activity in India, it cannot make any profits in India.
+• The LO cannot undertake any commercial activity in India and cannot earn any income in India.
 All expenses of the LO must be met through inward remittances from the parent company.

 Frequently Asked Questions